guilherme-n/podcastrnext/README.md

 yarn server
 ```

-then, run the development server:
+Then, run the development server:

 ```bash
 yarn dev